-By Joanne Jeffries.
-Last Updated 16th November 2021.
+By Jo Anderson.
+Last Updated 15th August 2023.
 Welcome to this case study surrounding personal injury claims payouts for a fractured heel.
+Here, we explain how a calcaneus fracture settlement amount was calculated.
+We also look at broken heel injuries and who could claim for them.

 Fractures, Breaks, And Specified Injuries To Workers